 2 medium onions chopped

 3 ribs celery sliced

 2-3 Bay leaves

 1/4 medium head of cabbage shredded and chopped

 1# smoked sausage sliced, browned, drained, and fat squeezed out between paper towels

 1 – 1 1/2 quart cooked deboned turkey or chicken cut up

 Chicken Base to taste (I like Better Than Bouillon)

 Find our products in a store near you

 Heat broth in a 3 gallon stock pot.
-Add onions, celery, garlic, and bay leaves and simmer for about 30 minutes or until onions are tender.
-Add cabbage, soybeans, and tomatoes and cook for 15 more minutes.
-Add sausage,chicken, and thyme and season to taste with chicken base and black pepper.
-Simmer about 15 minutes.
-Serve immediately or cool freeze, and serve later.
+Add onions, celery, garlic, tomatoes, and bay leaves and simmer for about 45 minutes to 1 hour or until onions and celery are tender.
+Add rest of ingredients and simmer for 20-30 minutes more.
+Serve immediately or cool following safe cooling procedures, freeze, and serve later.